 Developed by Elijah and Andrew, Almpoum can be downloaded via BigBoss repo.

-While not free at $1.99, LittleBrother is definitely one of the tweaks most jailbreakers install on their phone.
+While not free, LittleBrother is definitely one of the tweaks most jailbreakers install on their phone.
 And for good reason.

 After installing the app, you get some of the amazing features you can only dream of using a stock iPhone.
 These features include a two-column email, settings page, and messages.
 It also allows you to lock the phone in landscape mode just like in iPads.
 In other words, your iPhone 6 now has scaling options so apps can automatically adjust themselves to the available screen space.